You’ve planned your Hong Kong trip, and you know it’s a small city but there’s so much to do!

 Head back to the hotel to freshen up after a busy day of exploration.

-When you are ready, venture into central district for dinner and drinks at some fabulous locations.
+When you are ready, venture into central district for dinner at some fabulous locations.

-However some of our favourites include Honi Honi tiki cocktail lounge (cocktails in a Hawaiian setting), the elegant “Captains Bar” at The Mandarin Oriental, and Lily & Bloom, a bar which transports you back in time to the 1920s.
+Some of our favourites include Honi Honi tiki cocktail lounge, the elegant “Captains Bar” at The Mandarin Oriental, and Lily & Bloom, a bar which transports you back in time to the 1920s.

 For food, consider Mott 32, an upmarket meat restaurant adored locally for their Peking duck.